sapienstech/decision-executor/README.md

 <u>**Build**</u>

-1. Build the project to generate required dependencies with the following "-D" properties:<br>
+1. Build the project to generate required dependencies:<br>
 **mvn clean generate-resources**
 <br><br>
-After this build the exported input artifact jar is installed into Maven's local repository (located by default in the \<user directory\>/.m2) under the path "com.sapiens.bdms.\<artifact.name\>".
+After this build the "exe helper" jar is installed into Maven's local repository (located by default in the \<user directory\>/.m2)

 2. Build the project to generate the standalone Spring Boot application:<br>
 **mvn clean install**